 - Click apply and ok to make save changes and check the internet started working.

-Note: If it is already selected to automatically Obtain an IP address DNS server then switch to google DNS probably help to fix the problem.
-To do this Select the radio button Use the following DNS server addresses and set the value as below.
+Note: If it is already selected to automatically Obtain an IP address DNS server then switch to google DNS probably helps to fix the problem.
+To do this select the radio button Use the following DNS server addresses and set the value as below.

 Also, checkmark on Validate settings upon Exit, Click apply and ok to make save changes.
 Then restart windows and check the Internet back to the working state.